codex-academy/expressjs-auth/steps/http_sessions.md

 HTTP sessions use a combination of client side and server side storage.
 It uses [cookies](https://www.nczonline.net/blog/2009/05/05/http-cookies-explained/) to store small pieces of information on the client side.
 It stores the session data in files on disk or in a database on the server side.

-Cookies contain tokens/values that are can be associated with the HTTP request data stored on the server.
+Cookies contain tokens/values that can be associated with the HTTP request data stored on the server.
 Cookies have an expiry time.
 This allows for HTTP Sessions to expire: after a predetermined time a user will need to log in again.

 ## Set up a session